-The new concession will be available for off-the-plan purchases of dwellings (including apartments and townhouses) within strata subdivisions where the contract is entered into from 21 October 2024, for 12 months.
+The new concession will be available for off-the-plan purchases of dwellings (including apartments and townhouses) within strata subdivisions that have common property where the contract is entered into on or after 21 October 2024 and before 21 October 2025.

 The concession will benefit those who are not eligible for the existing off-the-plan concession, which still remains.